Ira Rennert: Political activity

 Rennert is a major Republican donor.
 He has contributed money to John McCain, Rudy Giuliani and other candidates.

 Together with his spouse, Rennert contributed $900,000 to Donald Trump's 2020 presidential campaign.

 Personal life

 Family

 Rennert is married to Ingeborg Hanna Rennert, a former airline ticket agent who is a convert to Judaism.
-She serves as the Director of Lincoln Center for the Performing Arts, Inc. They have three children:
+She is the director of Lincoln Center for the Performing Arts, Inc. They have three children: